cesar-rocha/cesar-rocha.github.io/_pages/socialmedium.md

     </div>
 </div>
 <div class="caption">
-    <small>I recently replaced the old whiteboard in my office with a blackboard (a high
+    <small>In 2021 I replaced the old whiteboard in my UConn office with a blackboard (a high
     quality Quartet chalkboard).
 This is the last boardwork on the old whiteboard from a weekly check-in meeting with Ph.D. student Paban Bhuyan.
     On it, a Fourier series from a teaching session with Paban and some brainstorming